Internet-Draft QUIC-LY September 2025

 QUIC-LY establishes a connection in one round trip, without TLS:

 The CONFIG/CONFIG-ACK exchange carries a compact set of transport parameters using TLVs.
-Operators MAY omit CONFIG entirely and rely on prearranged defaults.
+Operators MAY omit CONFIG entries entirely and rely on prearranged defaults.

 4. Version and Scope